5 Mins Read

 - Workers earning up to INR 15000 per month will receive an assured monthly pension of INR 3000 after 60 years of age.

-- A worker joining the scheme on attaining 29 years of age or above will have to contribute INR 100 per month while those joining the at the age of 18 will have to contribute INR 55 per month.
+- A worker joining the scheme on attaining 29 years of age or above will have to contribute INR 100 per month while those joining the at the will have to contribute INR 55 per month.
 The scheme is set to benefit 10 crore workers in India.

 5. Road Ahead for GST